 (a) the immediate predecessor of the person in the office of mayor or president; or

-(b) an authorized person.
+(b) an authorised person.

-(3) A declaration required by section 2.29 to be made by a person elected as a councillor, deputy mayor or deputy president is to be made before an authorized person.
+(3) A declaration required by section 2.29 to be made by a person elected as a councillor, deputy mayor or deputy president is to be made before an authorised person.

-(4) A declaration required by section 2.42 to be made by a person appointed as a commissioner is to be made before an authorized person.
+(4) A declaration required by section 2.42 to be made by a person appointed as a commissioner is to be made before an authorised person.

 (5) In this regulation —

-“authorized person” means a person before whom a statutory declaration can be made under the Oaths, Affidavits and Statutory Declarations Act 2005.
+“authorised person” means a person before whom a statutory declaration can be made under the Oaths, Affidavits and Statutory Declarations Act 2005.

 [Regulation 13 amended in Gazette 20 Jan 2006 p.
 380-1.]